Wednesday, April 30, 2014

 For the first time, AIDSWALK included a 5K run, starting at Edgewater Beach.
 Running a race using the iPod (which I no longer do) gave me some kind of superhuman burst of energy and I broke twenty minutes for the first and possibly last time ever.
 That included that hill, by the way.

-The girl was only a year and half, this was her first race.
-At first she was excited by all of the runners, starting all at the same time.
-But when we just kept going, running, running away and not coming back, and me with them, she started crying.
+The kid was only a year and half, this was their first race.
+At first they were excited by all of the runners, starting all at the same time.
+But when we just kept going, running, running away and not coming back, and me with them, they started crying.

-However, in 19 minutes and so many seconds I was back and when she saw me she smiled and shouted, DADDY RUNS FAST!
+However, in 19 minutes and so many seconds I was back and when they saw me they smiled and shouted, DADDY RUNS FAST!

 Summer's End